hallpaz/3dsystems20/docs/assignment2.md

 As we can see in line #2, we define an **epsilon**, so that **Theta** actually varies from **epsilon** to **pi-epsilon** and the vertices of the poles are sampled very close to each other, but are still considered different elements.

-2. We duplicate the vertices located over the first meridian For each parallel, we sample two vertices on the exact same location
+2. We duplicate the vertices located over the first meridian For each parallel, we sample two vertices on the exact same location of the first sample, which is equivalent to consider that Phi belongs to the closed interval **[0, 2PI]**.
+We do that to sim

 <script src="https://gist.github.com/hallpaz/1c218e01c893c120b61a661731234c30.js"></script>

 ### Rendering the Scene
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM3MzU3NDgxLC0xMDY1NDI2NDUyLDEzMz
+eyJoaXN0b3J5IjpbMTMyMjkwOTMxMiwtMTA2NTQyNjQ1MiwxMz
-U1MzAxODQsLTE3OTY5MzgxODksMTc1NzQ4MDUzOV19
+M1NTMwMTg0LC0xNzk2OTM4MTg5LDE3NTc0ODA1MzldfQ==
 -->